-Community an d Transport Policies

-SA Objective Effects DM37 DM38 DM39 DM40 DM41 DM42

-Score + 0 0 0 + 0

-Uncertainty M L L L M L

-Duration S-LT N/A N/A N/A S-LT N/A

-Direct/Indirect D N/A N/A N/A D N/A

-SAO 1: Reversible/Irreversible R N/A N/A N/A R N/A

-To reduce crime, disorder and fear of crime Positive effects promoting and encou education centres, pla social activities and the raging the creation of r ay a crucial role in help ney are often an effecti e quality and condition new community facilities sing to establish a susta ve means of helping to the heart of design of a s.
-These facilities, such ainable community whe reduce the risk of crim n as libraries, communi ere residents are able to e in the local communi ty centres or pursue a variety of

-Adverse effects None.
+Community an Community and Transport Policies SA Objective Effects DM37 DM38 DM39 DM40 DM41 DM42 Score + 0 0 0 + 0 Uncertainty M L L L M L Duration S-LT N/A N/A N/A S-LT N/A Direct/Indirect D N/A N/A N/A D N/A SAO 1: Reversible/Irreversible R N/A N/A N/A R N/A To reduce crime, disorder and fear of crime Positive effects promoting and encou education centres, pla social activities and the raging the creation of r ay a crucial role in help ney are often an effecti e quality and condition new community facilities sing to establish a susta ve means of helping to the heart of design of a s.
+These facilities, such ainable community whe reduce the risk of crim n as libraries, communi ere residents are able to e in the local communi ty centres or pursue a variety of Adverse effects None.
 Recommendations nable transport modes munity facilities, could but, when these facilitie

-Community an d Transport Policies
+Community and Transport Policies

 SA Objective Effects DM37 DM38 DM39 DM40 DM41 DM42

 Score + 0 0 ++ 0 0

 Uncertainty М L L М L L

 SAO 2: Duration S-LT N/A N/A S-LT N/A N/A

 To improve Direct/Indirect D N/A N/A D N/A N/A

 levels of educational Reversible/Irreversible R N/A N/A R N/A N/A

 attainment for all age groups and all sectors of society Positive effects promoting and encou or children centres ar DM40 seeks to help of benefit of the education raging the creation of r e protected, enhanced and Fylde College's Bis s.
 In some cases, this v would be expected to h elp ensure education

 Adverse effects None.

 Recommendations None.

 Score ++ + ++ 0 + 0

 Uncertainty M M M L M L

 Duration S-LT S-LT S-LT N/A S-LT N/A

 Direct/Indirect D D D N/A D N/A

 Reversible/Irreversible R R R N/A R N/A

-SAO 3: To improve physical and mental health for all and reduce health inequalities Positive effects on, exercise and comn their physical health an facilities throughout Bla will include the protection hance residents' acces such as parks, open s rove its facilities. nd mental wellbeing. ackpool whilst on of existing health ss to community paces and
+SAO 3: To improve physical and mental health for all and reduce health inequalities Positive effects ts and thereby benefit if of existing community is.
+In some cases, this whelp to protect and entitle ir mental wellbeing, arther develop and important important in the control of the con on, exercise and comn their physical health an facilities throughout Bla will include the protection hance residents' acces such as parks, open s rove its facilities. nd mental wellbeing. ackpool whilst on of existing health as to community apaces and

 Adverse effects enabling walking and None. , 0

 Recommendations to which these routes cle routes as a means or ribute towards a coherce elements.

 SAO 4: Score 0 0 0 0 0 0